Fransenson/PyT_Notifier/README.md

 ### Step 2 - Install twx.botapi
+First, check if pip3 is installed: `pip3 -V` - if this reports an issue: see below.

+If pip3 is working:

 Install the twx.botapi: `pip3 install twx.botapi`

-If you are facing issues with pip, see the [official instructions to install pip](https://packaging.python.org/tutorials/installing-packages/) or [the pip installation guide](https://pip.pypa.io/en/stable/installing/), or you just go:
+If you are facing issues with pip3, see the [official instructions to install pip](https://packaging.python.org/tutorials/installing-packages/) or [the pip installation guide](https://pip.pypa.io/en/stable/installing/), or you just go:

 `sudo apt-get install python3-pip`